by Diane Perazzo and Candice Bernes

 The period just after a full moon is the perfect time to start a weight loss or healthy eating plan.
 As the light of the moon slowly decreases, your cravings may decrease and your weight will be easier to maintain.
 This is also a good time to tidy and clean your kitchen and finish up leftovers.
 Rid your fridge and cupboard of stale foods with intention and as you do so, visualize those unwanted aspects of your life that need to be cast off.

-During the waning moon, choose lighter proteins such as tofu, light fish or yogurt, beans.
+During the waning moon, choose lighter proteins such as tofu, light fish, yogurt or beans.
 Cook a clear broth-based soup full of simmering root veggies (see recipe below) and light pastas or rice.
 The herbal teas we blended during the Dark moon are also useful now.

 Waning Moon Prayer for Healthy Eating